tidoust/cddlparser/README.md

 CDDL expresses Concise Binary Object Representation (CBOR) data structures ([RFC 7049](https://datatracker.ietf.org/doc/html/rfc7049)).
 Its main goal is to provide an easy and unambiguous way to express structures for protocol messages and data formats that use CBOR or JSON.

 This Python implementation provides a CDDL parser suitable for producing marked up serializations of the CDDL.
-It is intended to be used in spec authoring tools to add cross-referencing logic within CDDL blocks that the specs may define.
+It is intended to be used in spec authoring tools to add cross-referencing logic within CDDL blocks.

 __Note:__ This is __work in progress__.
 Feel free to have a look at the code and report problems, but you may not want to rely on the code in a production setting.

+## Usage

-## How to install and use
+### How to install

 Clone the repository: